-Subject Name Health Education Subject code HEA Subject type General Subject Subject fee Nil User pays fee Nil (To be invoiced prior to each activity) Prerequisites At least a B level in Year 10 English is required to be able to cope with the academic rigour of the subject.
+Subject Name Health Education Subject code HEA Subject type General Subject Prerequisites At least a B level in Year 10 English is required to be able to cope with the academic rigour of the subject.
 It is a distinct advantage to have successfully studied Year 10 Health Education.
-Course overview and promote lifelor behavioural, social a oriented curriculum.
-Health provides a contextualised strengths-based inquiry of the various determinants that create and promote lifelong health, learning and active citizenship.
-Health draws from the health, behavioural, social and physical sciences and offers students an action, advocacy and evaluation oriented curriculum.
-The Health inquiry model is embedded and this provides the conceptual framework for the subject.
-Course outline Define and unde Plan for action in Evaluate and refi Unit 2 Peers and f Define and unde Plan for and impl Evaluate and refi Unit 3 Community Define and unde Plan for and impl Evaluate and refi Unit 4 Respectful refi Define and unde Plan for action to Evaluate and refi Unit 1 Resilience as a personal health resource Define and understand resilience as a personal health resource Plan for action in a personal health context Evaluate and reflect on action in a personal health context Unit 2 Peers and family as resources for healthy living Define and understand alcohol use or body image in a peer and family health context Plan for and implement action in a peer or family health context Evaluate and reflect on action in a peer or family health context Unit 3 Community as a resource for healthy living Define and understand homelessness, road safety or anxiety in a community health context Plan for and implement action in a community health context Evaluate and reflect on action in a community health context Unit 4 Respectful relationships in the post-schooling transition Define and understand respectful relationships in the post-schooling transition Assessment Unit 1: InvestigaUnit 2: InvestigaSummative AssessUnit 3: Investiga Units of work Y ear 11 - - 2023 Year 12 2 - 2024 Term 1 Term n 2 Term 3 Term 4 Term 1 Term 2 Term 3 Term 4 Unit 1 U Jnit 2 Un it 3 Un it 4 Exams
+Course overview Health provides a contextualised strength and promote lifelong health, learning behavioural, social and physical science oriented curriculum.
+The Health inquiframework for the subject. g and activ ces and offe re citizens ers student hip.
+Health s an action, draws fro advocacy m the health, and evaluation Course outline Define and understand resilience as Plan for action in a personal health Evaluate and reflect on action in a public public personal health Evaluate and reflect on action in a public personal p Define and understand resilience as a personal health resource Plan for action in a personal health context Evaluate and reflect on action in a personal health context Unit 2 Peers and family as resources for healthy living Define and understand alcohol use or body image in a peer and family health context Plan for and implement action in a peer or family health context Evaluate and reflect on action in a peer or family health context Unit 3 Community as a resource for healthy living Define and understand homelessness, road safety or anxiety in a community health context Plan for and implement action in a community health context Evaluate and reflect on action in a community health context Unit 4 Respectful relationships in the post-schooling transition Assessment Formative Assessment (Units 1 & 2) • Unit 1: Investigation - Action Research (25%), Extended Response Exam (25%) • Unit 2: Investigation - Analytical Exposition (25%), External Examination (25%) Summative Assessment: (Units 3 & 4) • Unit 3: Investigation - Action Research (25%), Extended Response Exam (25%) • Unit 4: Investigation - Analytical Exposition (25%), External Examination (25%) Units of work Year 11 - 2023 Year 12 2 - 2024 Term 1 Term 2 Term 3 Term 4 Term 1 Term 2 Term 3 Term 4 Unit 1 Unit 2 Unit 3 Un it 4 Exams

-Faculty DIGITAL INNOVATION

-The Digital Innovation faculty has three offerings for Senior Secondary students across Years 11-12.
-These are:

-- Digital Solutions (ATAR General subject) - Information and Communication Technologies (ATAR Applied subject) - Entrepreneurship with Certificate III in Information Technology

-For further information on the Certificate course, please refer to our website under 'Vocational Education and Training'.
+Faculty DIGITAL INNOVATION The Digital Innovation faculty has three offerings for Senior Secondary students across Years 11-12.
+These are: Digital Solutions (ATAR - General subject) Information and Communication Technologies (ATAR - Applied subject) Entrepreneurship with Certificate III in Information Technology For further information on the Certificate course, please refer to our website under 'Vocational Education and Training'.